 After it was built and for many years, the home was referred to as the John Harvey House.
 Many other wealthy Detroit citizens built similar mansions in the neighborhood and eventually the Brush Park area became known as “Little Paris” due to its concentration of French architectural styles and influences, such as the Second Empire style Harvey selected.

-John Harvey lived in this home until his death in 1905 and his widow continued to live in the home well into the 1920s.
+John Harvey lived in this home until his death in 1905 and Jessie continued to live in the home well into the 1920s.
 In 1938, the Great Depression brought about a widespread need for affordable housing, prompting the John Harvey House and many others like it to be converted into rooming houses.

 The next chapter of the building’s saga began in the late 1980s, when a local couple, fittingly also pharmacists, noticed the home during a tour of Detroit.
 The couple purchased the then-derelict home and began a painstaking, multi-decade restoration project.
 They spent countless hours addressing each detail and filling the home with valuable pieces of art and décor curated from Asia, Africa and the Middle East.
 The John Harvey House re-opened in 2005 as The Inn at 97 Winder, providing guests with a unique upscale boutique stay experience in the heart of the city.

 The Inn at 97 Winder’s latest chapter has only just begun.
 In 2017, Access Hotels and Resorts, a global hospitality management firm, began managing the inn to offer guests the highest-quality premium experience possible during their stay in Detroit.
 The Inn at 97 Winder now stands apart as the ultimate boutique hospitality venue in Detroit.
 Access Hotels and Resorts has introduced numerous enhancements and luxury touches to the inn’s offerings, from a peaceful massage room to high-thread-count sheets to HD smart TVs and more.
 The Inn at 97 Winder opened its doors again on April 28, 2017.